SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 **Pattern name** → **Definition** → **Sub-patterns** → **Questions to evaluate database claims**

-I had a good brainstorming session with [Unmesh Joshi](https://www.linkedin.com/in/unmesh-joshi-9487635/) around patterns and questions to evaluate database claims.
+I had a great brainstorming session with [Unmesh Joshi](https://www.linkedin.com/in/unmesh-joshi-9487635/) around patterns and questions to evaluate database claims.
 I received valuable feedback on the pattern names, suggesting that they should be nouns.
-Based on this input, I refined the names as follows:
+Based on this input, I refined the names of the patterns as follows:

 - Durability → **Persistence**
 - Read Optimization → **Efficient Retrieval**
 - Write Optimization → **Efficient Ingestion**
 - Transactions → **Coordination**

-The template provided a clear framework to organize my ideas.
+The template provided a clear framework to organize my ideas and the discussion with Unmesh helped in refining it.
 To give an example, the draft structure for the "Persistence" pattern took shape as follows:

 <figure>
     <img class="align-center" src="/talk-preparation.png" />
 </figure>

 I applied the same approach to all the patterns, and soon enough, my presentation was ready.
+Initially, I drafted a list of "side points to cover" as seen in the image above.
+However, I refined this list by conducting timed practice sessions.
+This iterative process helped me determine which points were essential to include within the allotted timeframe.

 I moved on to the next stage, which was getting feedback on the presentation.

 ### Getting feedback on the presentation

-Up until this point, my presentation covered key/value storage engine patterns and questions for evaluating database claims, but something still felt missing - I just couldn't pinpoint what it was.
+My presentation started with an examination of various database claims.
+It then delved into key/value storage engine patterns and a set of questions for evaluating these claims.
+However, I felt a sense of incompleteness, as if a crucial element was missing, though I couldn't quite articulate what it was.

 I had a call with [Gautam Rege](https://www.linkedin.com/in/gautamrege/) and I received some insightful feedback:

-1. Start with the claims made by various databases
-2. Revisit those claims at the end of each pattern
+1. Revisit those claims at the end of each pattern
-3. Conclude the presentation with some use cases, where the audience can select the appropriate database(s) or key/value storage engine(s).
+2. Conclude the presentation with some use cases, where the audience can select the appropriate database(s) or key/value storage engine(s).

 This was a wonderful call because it gave a clear vision for my talk.
 I could describe the talk to anyone with the following flow: